-- 1. Removing, disturbing or defacing other candidates' information - 2.
+- 1. Removing, disturbing, or defacing other candidates' information - 2.
 Falsifying or fraudulently reporting campaign receipts - 3.
-Harassing students, candidates or other campaign workers - 4.
+Harassing students, candidates, or other campaign workers - 4.
 Encouraging, aiding, or abetting any student to cast a fraudulent vote - 5.
 Bribing votes and quid-pro-quo voting - 6.
 Campaigning in the vicinity of voting or someone about to vote - 7.
 Providing electronic devices for potential voters to vote on - 8.
 Sending email or text message blasts using campus information resources - 9.
-Hosting campaign events and/or presentations during the three (3) days of voting - 10.
-Two or more minor violations which include the same violation repeatedly or separate minor violations

-- 11. Posting of campaign materials (including posters, handbills, etc.) in a manner or quantity deemed grossly excessive by the Board.
-Grossly excessive is defined as anything over 50. - 12.
+Two or more minor violations which include the same violation repeatedly or separate minor violations - 10.
+Posting of campaign materials (including posters, handbills, etc.) in a manner or quantity deemed grossly excessive.
+Grossly excessive is defined as anything over 50. - 11.
 Other violations deemed major by the Judiciary